nikhil-salodkar/nikhil-salodkar.github.io/_posts/2023-02-05-A brief look into Latent diffusion components.md

     the noise which was added to the image at a particular step.
 - **Scheduler**: It has logic to determine what, how and for how many steps noise should be added and predicted noise should be removed.
 There are many different schedulers existing currently, some more efficient than others.
-- **Safety checker**: In this particular case by default no safety_checker was initialized but in general it refers to a model which given image features from feature_extractor returns whether the image features are NSFW or not.
+- **Safety checker**: In this particular case, by default, no safety_checker was initialized but in general it refers to a model which, given image features from feature_extractor, returns whether the image features are NSFW or not.

 We will look into each component in more detail later.

-If we run ```pipe.to('cuda')```, we get the output showcasing all the different components that have been loaded into the gpu.
+If we run ```pipe.to('cuda')```, we get the output showcasing all the different components that've been loaded into the gpu.
 ```
 StableDiffusionPipeline {